crossbario/crossbar/docs/pages/about/FAQ.md

 Your code remains yours, and you can license it in whichever way you want.

-If you need further assurance, you can email us at service@tavendo.de for a signed letter asserting our view on the license.
+If you need further assurance, you can email us at contact@crossbario.com for a signed letter asserting our view on the license.

 ### What is the license for the application templates?